Beingwizard/LoginForm/README.md

 ## Contributing

 We welcome contributions!
 If you have any suggestions, improvements, or bug fixes, please create a pull request or open an issue.
 Let's make this project even better together.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- Inspired by modern web design trends.
-- Built with a passion for coding and a love for beautiful interfaces.